Melissa Barrera: Musical career

+Scream 7 controversy, activism and philanthropy

 In November 2023, it was reported that Barrera had been dropped from her lead role in the upcoming sequel Scream 7.
-The firing was a result of social media posts she had made which described the Israeli government's actions in the Gaza war as "genocide and ethnic cleansing".
+The firing was a result of social media posts she had made which described Gaza as a "concentration camp" and the Israeli government's actions in the Gaza war as "genocide and ethnic cleansing".
+In addition, she shared a magazine article from Jewish Currents, penned by Israeli historian and genocide scholar Raz Segal, alleging the Israeli government was distorting “the Holocaust to boost the Israeli arms industry”, which was deemed antisemitic by Spyglass.
+In late 2023, a Spyglass spokesman told Variety "Spyglass' stance is unequivocally clear: We have zero tolerance for antisemitism or the incitement of hate in any form, including false references to genocide, ethnic cleansing, Holocaust distortion or anything that flagrantly crosses the line into hate speech.”
 Following her firing, Barrera released a statement which denounced antisemitism and Islamophobia and said criticism of a government should not be conflated with attacks on the people of a country.
-Barrera described the year following the firing to be a downturn in opportunities to work, and stated that "For the longest time, I gave myself value as a human because of my work.
+Barrera described the year following the firing to be a downturn in opportunities to work, and stated:

+"For the longest time, I gave myself value as a human because of my work.
 So when I saw it potentially ending, I was like, who even am I?
 And I realized that I'm so much more than just an actor – I'm a great sister, a great daughter, a great friend.
 And I'm very capable of finding success in something else if I wanted it."

-Barrera starred in the 2024 vampire film Abigail, reuniting with Scream directors Bettinelli-Olpin and Gillett, as well as the indie film Your Monster; the latter was hailed by some critics as the best performance of her career.
-She left WME in late 2024.

-Barrera will next co-star alongside Simu Liu in the Peacock original series The Copenhagen Test, produced by James Wan.